 Believe it or not, you can make DIY gummy bears at home with only 3 ingredients and water!
 (Hint: one of the ingredients is JELL-O!)

-Skip the store bought stuff filled with corn syrup, grab your favorite JELL-O flavor and lets make some gummy bears!
+Skip the store bought gummy candies filled with corn syrup, grab your favorite JELL-O flavor, and let’s make some yummy gummy bears!

 Related: For the “grown-ups only” version, try our Rosé Gummy Bears!